 Tarlabaşı

-Another run-down neighborhood near Taksim Square and Istikal Street, technically in the Beyoğlu district of Istanbul, is Tarlabaşı.
-It is easy to accidentally walk into this area if you aren’t aware.
-Don’t detour too far to the east or northeast of Istikal to avoid this area, known for its sex workers and aggressive vibe.
+Another run-down neighborhood near Taksim Square and İstiklal Street, technically in the Beyoğlu district of Istanbul, is Tarlabaşı.
+If you aren’t aware, it is easy to walk into this area accidentally.
+Don’t detour too far off İstiklal to avoid this area, known for sex work and a more aggressive street vibe.

 Sultanbeyli